 I Quit!
 How to Write the Perfect Resignation Letter

-Annually, more than four million employees quit their jobs.
-If you, like these four million people, find yourself unsatisfied with your current job, it might be time to move on.
+A recent survey has found that one in three Kiwi professionals plan to leave their job in the next year.
+If you, like these people, find yourself unsatisfied with your current job, it might be time to move on.
 Maybe there's a better job on the horizon.
 Maybe you want to change fields or go back to school.
 Whatever the reason is, it's important to leave your job with grace and tact.
 Your employer can be a good reference for you or a bridge to new opportunities.
 Writing a respectful resignation letter is the best way to ensure that you don't burn bridges and keep a professional relationship with your old company.
 It's a valuable skill to learn whether or not you're considering quitting soon.

 If you're considering giving your two-week notice and you want to know how to write a letter of resignation, read on.